Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 * Either [Visual Studio](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/download) and [.NET Core SDK](https://www.microsoft.com/net/learn/get-started)
 * An **Azure AD** tenant.
 For more information, see: [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/test-setup-environment#get-a-test-tenant)
 * A user account in your **Azure AD** tenant.

->This sample will not work with a **personal Microsoft account**.
-If you're signed in to the [Azure portal](https://portal.azure.com) with a personal Microsoft account and have not created a user account in your directory before, you will need to create one before proceeding.

 ## Setup the sample